SKWAH FIRST NATION

 The development of our land code is a community-driven process.
 It is by OUR community for OUR community and we need your voice in order to make these important changes for our future!

-First Nations across the country are involved in the process to develop a land code!
+First Nations across the country are involved in the process to develop a land code! (either as an interested First Nation or a signatory to the Framework Agreement on First Nation Land Management)

 First Nations across Canada have implemented land codes!